orstavik/JoiEvents/docs/1d_event_propagation/14_Anitpattern_DeadLast.md

 `window.addEventListener("click", fun, {priority: Number.MIN_SAFE_INTEGER})`

 cannot ensure that `fun` will *run* at last.
 We therefore call this antipattern DeadLast.

+## WhatIf: we could make it work?

+A fairly simple and unobtrusive way to make a DeadLast event listener work, would be to add an event listener option `unstoppable: true`.
+Adding such an option to an event listener would render it immune from interference from `stopPropagation()` and `stopImmediatePropagation()`.

+The problem with this option is that it is impossible to alter the native event propagation algorithm to support this method.
+The `dispatchEvent(..)` function might be monkeypatched, but events dispatched by the browser itself can not.

 ## References